Lake Kegonsa State Park RV & Campground Guide

-From Madison, take Highway 12/18 east.
-Turn right onto County Highway AB and then turn left onto County Highway MN.
-Turn right onto Door Creek Road and follow it to the park.
+When coming from Madison, take Highway 12/18 East.
+Take a right onto County Highway AB, followed by a left onto County Highway MN.
+Turn right onto Door Creek Road, which leads into the park.

 Entering Lake Kegonsa State Park

-Lake Kegonsa State Park Entry for a vehicle with out-of-state plates : $11.0
+Lake Kegonsa State Park Entry for Non-residents : $11.0

-Lake Kegonsa State Park Entry for a vehicle with Wisconsin plates : $8.0
+Lake Kegonsa State Park Entry for Residents : $8.0